 "He was an outstanding shipmate, a valued member of our Navy team and an extremely dedicated sailor," said Cmdr.
 Jeffrey Jakuboski.
 "Sailors were really drawn to his calming demeanor and exceptional work ethic.
 He was also known as that quiet, extremely competent professional."

 "He was doing extraordinarily well" and had a bright future ahead of him, Jakuboski said.

 His unit, part of U.S. Fleet Cyber Command/U.S. 10th Fleet, was stationed at Buckley AFB.
 Larimer had been in the service for about one year.
 He had not seen combat.

-"We send our thoughts and prayers out to the families of the other victims and those still recovering in the hospital," his family said.
+"We send our thoughts and prayers out to the families of the other victims" and the wounded, his family said.
 "We love you, John, and we will miss you always."

 Matthew R. McQuinn, 27

 McQuinn died trying to provide cover for his girlfriend, Samantha Yowler, during the shooting, according to family attorney Rob Scott.

 Yowler and her brother Nick, who also was trying to protect her from the bullets, both survived.

 McQuinn and Samantha Yowler grew up in the Miami Valley region of Ohio, according to CNN affiliate WKEF